Helictophanes prospera (Meyrick, 1909)

 The Caterpillars of this species have been found feeding on the fruits of

-• Omphalea ( Omphalea queenslandiae, EUPHORBIACEAE ).
+• Omphalea (Omphalea queenslandiae, EUPHORBIACEAE).

-The species occurs in:
+The species has been found in:

 • India,